brucethemoose/Minecraft-Performance-Flags-Benchmarks/Benchmarks.md

 Client benchmarks require Prism Launcher (preferrably the portable release) and Intel Presentmon. https://github.com/GameTechDev/PresentMon/releases

+**NOTE: My own benchmarking is on pause, and this script/guide may need more updating for the switch from PolyMC to Prism Launcher**

 Currently, client benchmarking only works on Windows.
 Server benching is tested on Windows and Linux, but it should work on other platforms like OSX.

-**Client Benchmarking currently does not work since Prism is unsafe to use.**

 # Server Benchmarking Setup